lboos/Hindi-reader/documentation.md

 ## Acknowledgement

-Thanks to https://storyweaver.org.in/en/stories?language=Hindi for the stories in Hindi.
+Credit to https://storyweaver.org.in/en/stories?language=Hindi for the stories in Hindi.